orchidmanta/20261R0136COSE362/README.md

 # 20261R0136COSE362 — Synthetic Early Degradation Generation

+# Each student should create a personal GitHub account and upload the project code to a public repository using the following format:

+-
 ## Team I4 — AI + Logistics Supply Chain

 **Course**: COSE362 Machine Learning | Korea University | 2026 Spring